 Are you an Artist?
 Would you like to have an exhibition?

-Artists, curators, artist collectives, community groups and organisations are all welcome to apply to exhibit in the Heart Galleries.
-Applications open in August every year for exhibitions in the following calendar year.
+Artists, curators, artist collectives, community groups and organisations are all welcome to apply to exhibit in the five Heart Galleries.

 Meet the Gallery Management Committee